+The Committee implemented several changes at the end of 2014 and the beginning of 2015 to bring our compensation and benefits program for executives more aligned with current trends.
+Those changes are outlined in the Compensation Discussion and Analysis on pages 19- 20 and further discussed in detail within the Compensation Discussion and Analysis.
 The Committee has engaged Pearl Meyer & Partners, LLC ("PM&P"), an international human resources consulting firm, to conduct an annual review of the Company's executive compensation program.
 PM&P is charged with comparing all elements of the Company's executive compensation program to external, objective benchmarks in order to assess the competitiveness of the Company's total compensation.

 Two competitive markets are compared-the broader banking industry and peer group data.
-In addition to a competitive analysis, PM&P performs a pay for performance alignment analysis based on a few macro-financial metrics.
+In addition to a competitive analysis, PM&P performs a pay for performance alignment analysis based on several relevant macro-financial metrics.
 These measures provide information regarding compensation paid by our competitors and the broader banking industry taking into consideration size, asset growth, earnings growth and stewardship of capital.
 PM&P provides the Committee with relevant market data and alternatives to consider in its executive compensation decision-making.
 The Committee reviews information provided by PM&P to determine the appropriate level and mix of short and long-term incentive compensation and cash and equity-based compensation.

-The CEO's compensation reflects the Committee's evaluation of his performance measured against the following criteria: (i) implementation of the Company's short and long-term strategies; (ii) financial and operating performance; (iii) management development; (iv) customer service; and (v) leadership in positioning the Company to meet the significant operational and regulatory challenges of the evolving financial services industry.
+The CEO's compensation reflects the Committee's evaluation of his performance measured against the following criteria: (i) implementation of the Company's short and longterm strategies; (ii) financial and operating performance; (iii) management development; (iv) customer service; and (v) leadership in positioning the Company to meet the significant operational and regulatory challenges of the evolving financial services industry.
 The Committee may use its discretion to deviate from or modify compensation policies and recommendations, but does so rarely, and typically, only in unusual circumstances.

 The Committee also administers the Company's pension plan, 401(k) & ESOP plan, the directors' and officers' stock plans as well as the 2008 Omnibus Incentive Plan (the "Omnibus Plan").
 Pursuant to the terms of the Company's Omnibus Plan, the Committee may delegate its authority to grant awards to nonexecutive officers under such plan to a member of the Board and the Committee has granted such authority, within certain defined limits, to Mr. Dietrich.
 A charter that reflects these responsibilities and delegated authority, which the Committee and the Board periodically review and revise, governs the Committee.
 A copy of the charter is available on the Company's website at www.nbtbancorp.com/bncp/corporategov.html.
-The Committee met three times in 2013.
+The Committee met three times in 2014.